-• Cash compensation in the form of base salary and an annual performance-based cash incentive opportunity (bonus).
-We use objective financial measures based on earnings per share growth and return on average stockholders' equity to determine our executives' annual performance-based bonuses and there is no individual performance component.

-- Equity compensation to reward performance and retain key personnel.
+- Cash compensation in the form of base salary and an annual performance-based cash incentive opportunity (bonus).
+We use objective financial measures based on earnings per share growth and return on average stockholders' equity to determine our executives' annual performance-based bonuses and there is no individual performance component. - Equity compensation to reward performance and retain key personnel.
 We annually award performance-based restricted stock units that use objective financial measures based on EBITDA.
 All performance-based awards are subject to additional time-based vesting periods once the performance goals have been met.
 We also use equity compensation in other forms that are intended to promote retention of our key personnel, and for this purpose have used time-based RSUs. - All of our current named executive officers are employees-at-will.
 All of our current named executive officers are employees-at-will and do not have an employment agreement or severance agreement other than an agreement that provides benefits upon termination of employment following a change in control, except for Mr. Westerhout.
-In May 2022, we entered into an employment agreement with Mr. Westerhout, who serves as our vice president and resides in The Netherlands, which contains terms and conditions more typical of European executives.
-See "Compensation Discussion and Analysis Other Elements of Compensation and Compensation Policies", "Executive Compensation Pension Benefits" and "Executive Compensation Potential Payments Upon Termination or Change in Control" for more information on the change in control agreements and the employment agreement with Mr. Westerhout.
+The employment agreement with Mr. Westerhout, who serves as our vice president and resides in The Netherlands, contains terms and conditions more typical of European executives.
+See "Compensation Discussion and Analysis Other Elements of Compensation and Compensation Policies," "Executive Compensation Pension Benefits" and "Executive Compensation Potential Payments Upon Termination or Change in Control" for more information on the change in control agreements and the employment agreement with Mr. Westerhout.

 We believe that our executive compensation program provides compensation opportunities that reflect our company's performance and align the pay of our executives to the long-term interests of our stockholders.
-Fiscal 2022 was a record-setting year across many key metrics, which led to full year increases in revenue, bookings, net income, diluted EPS, adjusted diluted EPS, adjusted EBITDA and adjusted EBITDA margin compared to the prior fiscal year.
-For fiscal 2022, our corporate performance measures used in our incentive plans resulted in our named executive officers earning above target performance-based cash bonus awards at the maximum potential level and earning above target under our performance-based equity award program.
+Fiscal 2023 was a record-setting year across key metrics, which led to full year increases in revenue, operating cash flow, adjusted diluted EPS, adjusted EBITDA and adjusted EBITDA margin compared to the prior fiscal year.
+For fiscal 2023, our corporate performance measures used in our incentive plans resulted in our named executive officers earning above target performance-based cash bonus awards and earning above target under our performance-based equity award program.

-2022 Financial Performance Highlights
+2023 Financial Performance Highlights

 Our compensation committee typically makes its determinations on executive compensation for our named executive officers, including our chief executive officer, in February and March of each year, after our company's financial results for the prior year have been determined.
-We reported the following financial highlights for fiscal 2022:
+We reported the following financial highlights for fiscal 2023:

-- Revenue of \$905 million in 2022, compared to \$787 million in 2021, an increase of 15%; - GAAP diluted EPS of \$10.35 in 2022, compared to \$7.21 in 2021, an increase of 44%; - Adjusted diluted EPS of \$9.24 in 2022, compared to \$7.83 in 2021, an increase of 18%; - Net income attributable to Kadant of \$121 million in 2022, compared to \$84 million in 2021, an increase of 44%; - Adjusted EBITDA of \$189 million in 2022, compared to \$159 million in 2021, an increase of 19%; - Adjusted EBITDA margin of 20.9% in 2022, compared to 20.3% in 2021; - Operating cash flows of \$103 million in 2022, compared to \$162 million in 2021, a decrease of 37% primarily due to purchases of inventory to support our record backlog; and - Backlog of \$345 million at year end 2022.
+- Revenue of \$958 million in 2023, compared to \$905 million in 2022, an increase of 6%; - GAAP diluted EPS of \$9.90 in 2023, a decrease of 4% compared to \$10.35 in 2022, which included a \$1.30 gain on sale of a facility; - Adjusted diluted EPS of \$10.04 in 2023, compared to \$9.24 in 2022, an increase of 9%; - Net income attributable to Kadant of \$116 million in 2023, a decrease of 4% compared to \$121 million in 2022, which included a \$15 million after-tax gain on the sale of a facility; - Adjusted EBITDA of \$201 million in 2023, compared to \$189 million in 2022, an increase of 6%; - Adjusted EBITDA margin of 21.0% in 2023, compared to 20.9% in 2022; - · Operating cash flows of \$166 million in 2023, compared to \$103 million in 2022, an increase of 61%; and - Backlog of \$310 million at year end 2023.